IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/xfsu.md

 The `StatusUpdateEvent` is a subtype of `LogisticsEvent`, thus it inherits all of `LogisticsEvent` properties and adds specific properties to support FSU-level information at the Shipment level.

 As shown in the table above, most status updates can be made via a `StatusUpdateEvent` linked to the `Shipment` object.
-In case of split or part shipments, the `partial*` properties must be used.
+In case of split or part shipments, the `partialEventIndicator` property must be used with `recordedPieceCount`, `recordedWeight`, `recordedVolume`.

 When flight details are required, the corresponding `TransportMovement` must be linked via `transportMovementReference`.
 It will contain information such as the flight identifier and movement times.